ulflor/wavepacket/doc/architecture.rst

   density operators, wherever this is possible and sensible.

   Where the difference can lead to confusion and errors, functionality may not be offered.
-  For example, the norm of a wave function is the square root of the (trace) norm of the corresponding density operator.
+  For example, the wave function norm is the square root of the of the corresponding density operator (trace) norm.
 This has been extremely confusing when switching between the two objects, so Wavepacket does not offer a `norm()` function, it offers :py:func:`wavepacket.grid.trace` instead,
-* Classes in Wavepacket normally use the Value Pattern, and are immutable after initialization.
+* Classes in Wavepacket normally use the Value Pattern, and are immutable after creation.
 This allows you to recycle objects without side effects; for example, when you have set up a Hamiltonian for the field-free case, you can trivially use it also as a component for a system interacting with a laser field.
   Also, all classes and packages follow a strict hierarchy as described in the